bacionejs/editor/README.md

 A: The built-in keyboard and efficient editing support.

 Q: Can I remove all the included games?
-A: Yes, this will help make the editor more responsive
+A: Yes, this will help make the editor more responsive.

 Q: Why does it save to a timestamped file?
 A: For security, browsers can't overwrite files.